tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 # Unsafe bindings to Java

-The Java Virtual Machine offers an interface to manipulate Java objects, known as the Java Native Interface (JNI).
+The Java Virtual Machine (JVM) offers a foreign interface to manipulate Java objects, known as the Java Native Interface (JNI).
 This interface is available in C and is feasible to bind from Haskell as done in the [jni](https://www.stackage.org/package/jni) package.

-Because JNI makes possible to write a few mistakes that can be avoidable with proper use of the type checker, a higher level wrapper interface is offered in the [jvm](https://www.stackage.org/package/jvm) package and even higher in
+Because JNI makes possible to write a few mistakes that can be avoided with proper use of the type checker, a higher level wrapper interface is offered in the [jvm](https://www.stackage.org/package/jvm) package and even higher in